Christmas

-There are different hypotheses regarding the date of Jesus's birth.
+There are different hypotheses regarding the date of the birth of Jesus.
 In the early fourth century, the church fixed the date as December 25, the date of the winter solstice in the Roman Empire.
 It is nine months after Annunciation on March 25, also the Roman date of the spring equinox.
 Most Christians celebrate on December 25 in the Gregorian calendar, which has been adopted almost universally in the civil calendars used in countries throughout the world.
 However, part of the Eastern Christian Churches celebrate Christmas on December 25 of the older Julian calendar, which currently corresponds to January 7 in the Gregorian calendar.
-For Christians, celebrating that God came into the world in the form of man to atone for the sins of humanity is more important than knowing Jesus's exact birth date.
+For Christians, celebrating that God came into the world in the form of man to atone for the sins of humanity is more important than knowing Jesus Christ's exact birth date.

 The customs associated with Christmas in various countries have a mix of pre-Christian, Christian, and secular themes and origins.
 Popular holiday traditions include gift-giving; completing an Advent calendar or Advent wreath; Christmas music and carolling; watching Christmas films; viewing a Nativity play; an exchange of Christmas cards; attending church services; a special meal; and displaying various Christmas decorations, including Christmas trees, Christmas lights, nativity scenes, poinsettias, garlands, wreaths, mistletoe, and holly.
 Additionally, several related and often interchangeable figures, known as Santa Claus, Father Christmas, Saint Nicholas, and Christkind, are associated with bringing gifts to children during the Christmas season and have their own body of traditions and lore.
 Because gift-giving and many other aspects of the Christmas festival involve heightened economic activity, Christmas has become a significant event and a key sales period for retailers and businesses.
 Over the past few centuries, Christmas has had a steadily growing economic effect in many regions of the world.

 Etymology

 The English word Christmas is a shortened form of 'Christ's Mass'.
 The word is recorded as Crīstesmæsse in 1038 and Cristes-messe in 1131.
-Crīst (genitive Crīstes) is from the Greek Χριστός (Khrīstos, 'Christ'), a translation of the Hebrew (Māšîaḥ, 'Messiah'), meaning 'anointed'; and mæsse is from the Latin missa, the celebration of the Eucharist.
+Crīst (genitive Crīstes) is from the Koine Greek Χριστός (Khrīstos, 'Christ'), a translation of the Hebrew (Māšîaḥ, 'Messiah'), meaning 'anointed'; and mæsse is from the Latin missa, the celebration of the Eucharist.

 The form Christenmas was also used during some periods, but is now considered archaic.
-The term derives from Middle English Cristenmasse, meaning 'Christian mass'.
+The term derives from Middle English Cristenmasse.
 Xmas is an abbreviation of Christmas, particularly in print, based on the initial letter chi (Χ) in the Greek Χριστός (Christ), although some style guides discourage its use.
 This abbreviation has a precedent in Middle English Χρ̄es masse (where Χρ̄ is another abbreviation of the Greek word).